CESARDELATORRE/wildfire-app-solution-accelerator/README.md

 As part of the Microsoft Global Hackathon 2023, we want to make a difference and create value/assets around “wildfire detection” based on AI models detecting fire and smoke and generating alerts.

+Te following is an illustration of the end to end story and vision.
+IF the hackathon, however, we won't deal with drones and satellites but suppose we can get video streaming from *any* source.
+Then, the focus for this current project is on the Edge compute and AI model for detecting fire and smoke.

 ![image](https://github.com/CESARDELATORRE/wildfire-app-solution-accelerator/assets/1712635/72b2dadb-798c-446c-abb5-25773425aa3d)

 We will be building based on the ["MEC Application Solution Accelerator”](https://github.com/Azure/mec-app-solution-accelerator) (Open Source code from our MSFT team), which provides the foundation for comparable scenarios for video analytics.